dedupe

 Default key derivation:

-When dedupe or cache is called without a keyFn, a key is derived automatically by hashing the exchange body:
+When dedupe or cache is called without a key function, a key is derived automatically by SHA-256 hashing the JSON serialisation of the body:

-key = sha256(encode(body))
+key = sha256(JSON.stringify(body))

-Unsupported types (will throw an error):
+Unsupported bodies (throw an error):

-When the body contains an unsupported type, a RoutecraftError is thrown indicating that a keyFn is required.
+When the body is not serialisable, a RoutecraftError (RC5033 for dedupe, RC5029 for cache) is thrown, indicating that a key function is required.

-When to provide a keyFn
+When to provide a key function

-Use an explicit keyFn when you need stable identity across body changes.
-For example, if the body is enriched or transformed before dedupe/cache, but identity should be based on a header set earlier by an adapter.
+Use an explicit key when you need stable identity across body changes.
+For example, if the body is enriched or transformed before dedupe / cache, but identity should be based on a header set earlier by an adapter.
+A key that returns an identifier already to hand (an id field, a content hash in a header) also avoids re-serialising and re-hashing the body on every exchange.